-Ribbon: Design > Impact > Gap Analysis
+Ribbon: Design > Package > Gap Analysis

-S

-S

-K

-he The Gap Analysis Matrix can be used

-for both business and technical analysis.

-ix It is a general purpose tool for recording the details of a comparison between different versions of some part of an enterprise.
-In business analysis it can be used to analyze Staff Competencies, Data and Information, Business

-Processes, Lines of Business and more, comparing them within current and future states of an enterprise.
+The Gap Analysis Matrix can be used for both business and technical analysis.
+It is a general purpose tool for recording the details of a comparison between different versions of some part of an enterprise.
+In business analysis it can be used to analyze Staff Competencies, Data and Information, Business Processes, Lines of Business and more, comparing them within current and future states of an enterprise.
 In Enterprise Architecture the matrix can be used to record gaps between baseline, transition and target architectures, comparing Capabilities, Architecture and Solution Components and more.